 Transcenta Anti-sclerostin Monoclonal Antibody TST002 (Blosozumab) Received Approval from China CDE to Initiate Phase II Clinical Trial in Patients with Reduced Bone Mineral Density

 Osteoporosis is a significant health concern for the middle-aged and elderly population in China.
 It is estimated that by 2050, the number of osteoporosis patients will reach 120 million.
 Compared with RANKL mAbs, sclerostin mAbs successfully achieve the dual goal of preventing bone loss and rebuilding the bone.
-Eventity (Romosozumab) of Amgen was the only anti-sclerostin antibody drug that had been approved by the FDA in the United States.
+Evenity (Romosozumab) of Amgen is the only anti-sclerostin antibody drug that has been approved by the FDA in the United States.
 Up to the present, there was no anti-sclerostin antibody drug approved in China.

 "We are excited to have received the clearance to move forward from CDE.
 Our Phase II will assess several regimens of TST002 (Blosozumab) with reduced dosing frequency, bringing us closer to our Phase III.
 We look forward to fully exploring the differentiated profile of TST002 to address the unmet medical need of the large patient population who suffers from osteoporosis," said Dr. Caroline Germa, Transcenta's Executive Vice President, Global Medicine Development and Chief Medical Officer.